FBP

 A lovely one bed room with Sunset Views

 Modern Amenities: Guests enjoy free WiFi, air-conditioning, and a fully equipped kitchen.
-Additional facilities include a hot tub, indoor swimming pool, and a washing machine.
+Additional amenities include a washing machine, TV, and private pool.

-Prime Location: Located in the city center, the apartment is 1.2 mi from Billy Bishop Toronto City Airport.
-Nearby attractions include Hanlan’s Point Beach (12-minute walk), Exhibition Place (less than 0.6 mi), and the CN Tower (1.2 mi).
+Prime Location: Located 1.2 mi from Billy Bishop Toronto City Airport, the apartment is close to Hanlan’s Point Beach (12-minute walk), Exhibition Place (less than 0.6 mi), and CN Tower (1.1 mi).
+Nearby attractions include Budweiser Stage and Rogers Center.

-Local Activities: The surrounding area features an ice-skating rink, boating, kayaking, and canoeing, offering diverse leisure options.Distance in property description is calculated using © OpenStreetMap
+Local Activities: The surrounding area offers an ice-skating rink, boating, kayaking, and canoeing.Couples in particular like the location – they rated it 8.7 for a two-person trip.Distance in property description is calculated using © OpenStreetMap

 Vacation Home A lovely one bed room with Sunset Views reviews